Trappers using cable devices must register with the North Dakota Game and Fish Department prior to trapping this year.

 Registration is available through the Game and Fish Department website, gf.nd.gov, or through any Game and Fish office.
 Upon completion, a registration number will be provided.
 The number must be written on the back of the furbearer or combination license.

-Outdoor enthusiasts are invited to attend a North Dakota Game and Fish Department advisory board meeting in their area.
+Outdoor enthusiasts are invited to attend a North Dakota Game and Fish Department fall advisory board meeting in their area.

 These public meetings, held each spring and fall, provide citizens with an opportunity to discuss fish and wildlife issues and ask questions of their district advisors and agency personnel.